IPS-Eye-White

 In other words tell the rescuer that he has done a great work by reclaiming a wanderer from his error and bringing him back to the fold thus saving him from death.

-g) "A related benefit of a local church is that it also provides the spiritual protection of godly leaders.
+"A related benefit of a local church is that it also provides the spiritual protection of godly leaders.
 God gives the shepherd leader the responsibility to guard, protect, defend, and care for the spiritual welfare of his flock.
 We are told, "Their work is to watch over your souls, and they know they are accountable to God.”
 (Hebrews 13:17 NLT).
-Satan loves detached believers, unplugged from the life of the Body, isolated from God's family, and unaccountable to spiritual leaders — because he knows they are defenseless and powerless against his tactics".
-(Pgs 135-136)

-f) "The Christian life is more than just a commitment to Christ; it includes a commitment to other Christians.
+"The Christian life is more than just a commitment to Christ; it includes a commitment to other Christians.
 The Christians in Macedonia understood this.
 Paul said, First they gave themselves to the Lord, and then, by God's will, they gave themselves to us as well".
 (2 Corinthians 8:5 TEV) Joining the membership of a local church is the natural next step once you've become a child of God.
 You become a Christian by committing yourself to Christ, but you become a church member by committing yourself to a specific group of believers.”
 (Pg 137)

-Paul's second letter to the Corinthians was written from Macedonia in northern Greece after Titus returned from Corinth (2 Corinthians 7:5-7).
-The Corinthian church had evidently intended to financially contribute to the poor in Jerusalem, and Titus had, according to Paul's directions, begun the process when he was in Corinth.
+The Corinthian church had evidently intended to financially contribute to the poor in Jerusalem and Titus had, according to Paul's directions, begun the process when he was in Corinth.

 Now concerning the collection for the saints, as I directed the churches of Galatia, so do you also.
 On the first day of every week each one of you is to put aside and save, as he may prosper, so that no collections be made when I come.
 When I arrive, whomever you may approve, I will send them with letters to carry your gift to Jerusalem; (1 Corinthians 16:1-3 NASB)

-Paul finishes this part of the message, by urging the Corinthians to finish doing what they had once been so ready to do.
-(See 2 Corinthians 8:8 to 8:12) Read it for yourself
+However, it is equally apparent that the Corinthians had not followed through with what they originally purposed to do.
+Paul finished this part of the message, by urging them to finish doing what they had once been so ready to do.
+(See 2 Corinthians 8:8 to 8:12)

 Finally